Consent and privacy for Microsoft Teams and Zoom

-IT would like to caution faculty that students may not have access to reliable internet within their homes.
-Reliable internet is dependent on many factors and can be easily impacted depending on:
+IT would like to caution faculty that students may not have access to reliable internet.
+Reliable internet is dependent on many factors and can be easily impacted by:

-- Whether there are multiple individuals in the house accessing the internet at the same time
+- multiple individuals in the house accessing the internet at the same time

 - Wi-Fi access points within the home